 An Online Master's Degree Preparing Skilled Speech-Language Pathologists

-You will visit our Greeley campus for one 2-week period during the third semester in the summer for laboratory experiences associated with coursework and academic advising.
-The program is accredited by the Council on Academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA) through September 2025.
+This program is accredited by the Council on Academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA) through September 2025.

 Eligibility for the ASHA Certificate of Clinical Competence